What Is a RACI Chart? How to Use RACI to Assign Project Roles

 This simple chart gives you an at-a-glance view of RACI meanings and how many people to assign to each role in your RACI matrix.

-Understanding Responsible vs Accountable in the RACI model
+Responsible vs Accountable meanings in RACI

 - Responsible is a task-oriented designation that applies to the person (or people) actually completing the work.
 A whole team can be responsible for the execution of one task.